 If you order an NHS COVID Pass letter via the NHS 119 service or online via NHS.UK, the barcodes in your letter will expire after 30 days.

 Storing your NHS COVID Pass in Apple Wallet

 If you get your NHS COVID Pass through the NHS App or Safari web browser using an Apple iPhone, you can store your NHS COVID Pass in Apple Wallet.

 You can store separate passes in Apple Wallet for:

 - entry into events and venues in England

 - international travel

-You can then show either COVID Pass, even if your device is offline.
+You can then show either the domestic or international NHS COVID Pass, even if your device is offline.

 To add your NHS COVID Pass to the device’s wallet, tap the ‘Add to Apple Wallet’ button within the NHS COVID Pass service.